Generalized integral points on abelian varieties and the Geometric Lang-Vojta conjecture: Preliminaries for Theorem and Theorem

-\begin{remark} Given Lemma \ref{l:main-lemma-empty-parshin-1} and its proof above, we must carry out a careful analysis to overcome the following problems to obtain Theorem~\ref{t:linear-bound-s-base-curve-1}: \begin{enumerate} [\rm (1)] \item to better appreciate the steps in our proof and the result of Theorem \ref{t:linear-bound-s-base-curve-1}, it would be helpful to keep in mind the configurations where points in the set $S$ are "evenly distributed" in $B_0$ and/or they can accumulate at any point in $B_0$; \item when $S$ \emph{varies}, even when of bounded cardinality, the hyperbolic metric on the spaces $B_0 \setminus S$ are not at all the same nor induced by a \emph{single} given metric on $B_0$; we notice that even the analysis of the hyperbolic metric on the punctured complex plan $\C \setminus \{a_1, \dots, a_s\}$ ($s \geq 2$) is already a nontrivial research area in the literature (cf., for instance, \cite{minda-85}, \cite{brooks-platonic}, \cite{sugawa-vuorinen} and the references therein); \item even for the finiteness part of Theorem \ref{t:linear-bound-s-base-curve-1}, we have to get rid of the open set $U_0$ containing $b_0$ in the statement of Lemma \ref{l:main-lemma-empty-parshin-1}.
-A compactness argument with a finite open cover of $B_0$ by the open sets $(U_0, b_0)$ is not enough with the above proof, as easily seen when $S$ is "evenly distributed" and becomes denser in $B_0$; \item the base point $b_0$ should not be fixed nor belong to a finite subset since otherwise, an accumulation of many points of the set $S$ near $b_0$ would increase to infinity the hyperbolic length of loops based at $b_0$; \item a certain construction on loops need to be carried out to obtain a bound which is \emph{linear} in $\# S$ but independent of the choice of $S$ in $B_0$. \item to obtain a construction as above, one should consider only certain classes of "nice" loops and avoid pathological loops such as Peano curves; \end{enumerate} \end{remark}
+\item the base point $b_0$ should not be fixed since otherwise, an accumulation of many points of the set $S$ near $b_0$ would increase to infinity the hyperbolic length of loops based at $b_0$; \item a certain construction on loops need to be carried out to obtain a bound which is \emph{linear} in $\# S$ but independent of the choice of $S$ in $B_0$.
+One should consider only certain classes of "nice" loops and avoid pathological loops such as Peano curves. \end{enumerate}

-To deal with the points (5) and (6), we shall describe a detailed \emph{algorithm} on \emph{simple} loops called Procedure $(*)$ given in Lemma \ref{l:linear-bound-hyperbolic-length} (see also Lemma \ref{l:base-change-loops} for the global case independent of the base points).
+To deal with the last point, we shall describe a detailed \emph{algorithm} on \emph{simple} loops called Procedure $(*)$ given in Lemma \ref{l:linear-bound-hyperbolic-length} (see also Lemma \ref{l:base-change-loops} for the global case).

-\section{Simple base of loops}
+\subsection{Simple base of loops}